-15

-Fig _: Joint identification and robot zero-position
+Figure 15 - Joint identification and robot zero-position

-As shown here, the robot zero-position keeps link BC at a 90 degree angle from a global y-axis, while link CD is held at a 0-degree angle from the global y-axis.
+As shown in figure 15, the robot zero-position keeps link BC at a 90 degree angle from a global y-axis, while link CD is held at a 0-degree angle from the global y-axis.
 This showed the angles to have the following simple relationship.

 angC = angB + 90